-Instead of spending around $15-$20 a plate (at least!) at restaurants, go to the grocery store or a market to buy a loaf of bread, some cheese, dried meat, and some fruit.
+Instead of spending around $15-$20 a plate (at least!) at restaurants, go to the grocery store or a market to buy a loaf of bread, cheese, dried meat, and fruit.
 For about $10, you have yourself a day’s worth of delicious and fresh food.

 6. Day trip into Switzerland from France